View Sections

 The most significant topics addressed in Surat At-Takathur include:

-Prohibition on boasting and competing in worldly gain.
+Prohibition on boasting and competing for worldly gain.